thinger-io/plugins/dragino-lt22222l/README.md

 ## Requirements

-A LoRaWAN server is required to communicate the Milesight AM103 into Thinger.io, some options are:
+A LoRaWAN server is required to communicate the Dragino LT-22222-L into Thinger.io, some options are:

 - [The Things Stack](https://www.thethingsindustries.com/stack/)
 - [LORIOT](https://loriot.io/)